onofricamila/TTPS-Ruby/p4/sinatra/puntosToricos.md

 **The Sinatra DSL**

-Any application that requires the sinatra library will get access to methods like: get and post.
-These methods provide the ability to instantly transform a Ruby application into an application that can respond to HTTP requests.
+Any application that requires the sinatra library will get access to **methods like: get and post**.
+These methods **provide the ability to instantly transform a Ruby application into an application that can respond to HTTP requests.**

 **Basic Sinatra Applications**